circus-tent/circus/docs/source/library.rst

 The classes collection
 ======================

-Circus provides a series of classes you can use to implement your own Circus process manager:
+Circus provides a series of classes you can use to implement your own process
+manager:

 - :class:`Process`: wraps a running process and provides a few helpers on top of it.